 Have a budget for larger projects.

 Without getting to much into it, (landscape project pricing is a whole ‘nother can of worms) have some sort of max budget in mind.
 This goes back to having an idea what type of project you want to complete.
 Not sure what something might cost?
 Give a call and ask for a rough idea based on some measurements.
 Again, this goes back to my deck example.
-It’s extremely difficult to design an elegant front entry way if the budget only calls if the budget is simple not there.
+It’s extremely difficult to design an elegant front entry way if the budget is simple not there.
 Same goes for a remodel of a kitchen or, in my case, a fancy new octagon deck.

 Choose a contractor.

 If you are getting a couple different bids, you need to compare the services you’ll be receiving vs. the price.
 Far too often someone ONLY compares the price.
 This is one of the worst things you can do.
 Do a little research on each price and what they actually include.
 Let’s take a full summer of lawn maintenance.
 Company A will do it for $XXXX while Company B will do for 30% cheaper.
 There’s usually a reason for the large difference.
 Read a little bit closer and you may find Company A is providing more or higher levels of service than Company B. Another great example is snow plowing.
 While all of our customers are plowed at a 1″ trigger, many other contractors won’t provide service until there is 2″ of the white stuff down.
 This is fine if that is all you need but the point is many times you aren’t comparing apples to apples in regards to price.